nokazn/dotfiles/README.md

 ```

 `make deploy` command makes symbolic links to files that starting with a dot and followed 2 or more chars in `~/dotfiles/` directory.
-If a existing file conflicts with the symbolic link, this is backed up in `~/dotfiles_backup/` directory.
+If a existing file conflicts with the symbolic link, this is backed up.

 `make init` command executes targets below.